the Tin Whistles Scholarship Foundation

 Our scholarship Recepients

 It is our privilege to introduce this year’s Tin Whistles Scholarship Foundation recipients.
-Please join us in congratulating the nine exceptional Moore County seniors selected for this year’s scholarships:
+Please join us in congratulating the eleven exceptional Moore County seniors selected for this year’s scholarships:

 Four-Year Scholars